rails/rails/guides/source/contributing_to_ruby_on_rails.md

           end
         end

     You can continue after the code example and you can attach issue number.
-GH#1234
+Fixes #1234.

     *Your Name*
 ```